gwihlidal/intel-tex-rs/README.md

 ![MIT](https://img.shields.io/badge/license-MIT-blue.svg)
 ![APACHE2](https://img.shields.io/badge/license-APACHE2-blue.svg)

-Rust bindings for Intel's ISPC texture compression
+Rust bindings for Intel's ISPC texture compressor.

 * https://github.com/GameTechDev/ISPCTextureCompressor

 State of the art texture compression for BC6H, BC7, ETC1, ASTC and BC1/BC3.

+Requirements:

-Requires the ISPC compiler to be installed: https://ispc.github.io/
+* ISPC compiler to be installed: https://ispc.github.io/
+* Windows also needs libclang installed (for rust-bindgen): http://releases.llvm.org/download.html

+In the future, it may be possible to try and package ISPC with the crate (embedded, curl'd, etc..), but crates.io has a 10mb crate limit, so some thought is needed there.
+In addition to ISPC, the rust bindings to the generated code (provided by the ISPC crate) also needs rust bindgen, which requires libclang to be installed.
+This dependency is likely easier to break, if the ispc-rs crate is modified to support using a pre-generated FFI binding instead of always generating in build.rs.

 ## Supported compression formats:

+* BC1, BC3 (aka DXT1, DXT5)
 * BC6H (FP16 HDR input)
 * BC7
+* ETC1

+## Pending compression formats:

 * ASTC (LDR, block sizes up to 8x8)
-* ETC1
+    * Work in progress
-* BC1, BC3 (aka DXT1, DXT5)

 ## Usage